GuilhermeHSPena/Ecommerce-Demo/README.md

 # Ecommerce Demo Using Angular and Stripe
 I made this quick project to learn and understand both Angular and Stripe integrations.
-It was tricky to set up but Stripe have a great documentation which allowed me to make a proper checkout.
+It was tricky to set up Stripe payment implementation but Slobodan Gajic posted a great lesson which allowed me to do it.
 <br/>
 # Testing it
 If you want to run it on your local machine, it's quite simple:<br/>